Academic Catalog

 Students taking such classes are expected to read the assigned texts carefully and to discuss their content in class: indeed, class participation is one of the main measures instructors use to determine student grades.
 The other is tests (oral or written) on the content of the works read and the in-class discussions.

-A great books sequence currently consists of a three-semester sequence, “Faith and Reason,” that focuses on the foundational works in philosophy and theology.
-See:
+One such sequence, “Faith and Reason,” consists of several courses that focus upon foundational works in philosophy and theology.

 PHIL-3670Faith & Reason I4